Jeff Clemens: Florida Senate

 Following the reconfiguration of Florida Senate districts in 2012, Clemens was drawn into the 27th District.
 In the Democratic primary, he faced fellow State Representative Mack Bernard.
 Clemens won the endorsement of labor unions AFL-CIO and SEIU, while Bernard received the endorsement of the Florida Chamber of Commerce.
 In the end, Clemens was able to narrowly defeat Bernard by only seventeen votes in the primary election.
 Bernard held out hope, however, that Clemens's victory would be overturned and filed a lawsuit to have forty absentee ballots counted.
 A judge in Tallahassee ruled against Bernard but allowed nine provisional ballots to be counted, which would not have been enough to allow Bernard to emerge victorious In the general election, Clemens remained on the ballot as the Democratic nominee, and was elected unopposed.

-During the 2014 legislative session, Clemens introduced legislation that "regulates the cultivation, manufacturing, distribution, prescribing, and retail sale of marijuana for medical purposes," which he has introduced in every legislative session he has been a part of since he was elected to the legislature, though no action has been taken on it yet.
-Additionally, he worked with Republican State Senator Jeff Brandes to co-author legislation that would allow the Florida Department of Transportation to raise the speed limit to 75 miles per hour on certain state highways, though Governor Rick Scott vetoed the legislation following opposition from law enforcement officials and the American Automobile Association.
+During the 2014 legislative session, Clemens introduced legislation that "regulates the cultivation, manufacturing, distribution, prescribing, and retail sale of marijuana for medical purposes," a version of which he introduced in every legislative sessionhes was a part of since he was elected to the legislature.
+Additionally, he worked with Republican State Senator Jeff Brandes to co-author and pass legislation that would allow the Florida Department of Transportation to raise the speed limit to 75 miles per hour on certain state highways, though Governor Rick Scott vetoed the legislation following opposition from law enforcement officials and the American Automobile Association.
+Clemens was also the sponsor of the Competitive Workforce Act, which would have banned discrimination in hiring and firing for members of the LGBTQ community.

 Clemens' district was reconfigured and renumbered after court-ordered redistricting in 2016.
 The redrawn district encompassed Lake Worth, Boynton Beach, Delray Beach, Lantana, Lake Clarke Shores, and Greenacres.

 Resignation

-On October 27, 2017, Clemens resigned from the Senate after admitting to an extramarital affair with a lobbyist.
+On October 27, 2017, Clemens resigned from the Senate after admitting to an extramarital affair with a Martin County employee registered to lobby the state on the small county's behalf.
 The affair became public a day before.